cnadler86/mp_esp_dl_models/README.md

 ## Precompiled images

 You may find precompiled images in the actions section for passed workflows under artifacts.
-You can also form the repo and start the action manually in order to build the library.
+You can also fork the repo and start the action manually in order to build the library.

 ## Importing Modules